Health Gadgets Worth the HypeDec. 4, 2020 - Katie McCallum

 I work out in the morning, so smoothies serve as my post-workout recovery snack and my breakfast.

-The thing about smoothies, though, is that making them at home is significantly cheaper (and sometimes healthier) than buying them from a smoothie bar.
+The thing about smoothies, though, is that making them at home is significantly cheaper (and usually healthier) than buying them from a smoothie bar.

-To make my favorite breakfast/post-workout smoothie, I toss yogurt, banana, peanut butter, vanilla and unsweetened almond milk into my smoothie maker.
+To make my favorite breakfast smoothie, I toss Greek yogurt, frozen banana slices, peanut butter, vanilla and unsweetened almond milk into my smoothie maker.
 I also try to sneak in a handful of leafy greens, like kale or spinach (you can’t actually taste the veggies — I promise).

 I have asthma, and it flares up from time to time — especially after getting sick.
-So, a few years ago I turned to an air purifier to help lessen my symptoms.
+A few years ago I bought an air purifier to use in my bedroom to help lessen my symptoms.

 Air purifiers filter the air circulating in a room, removing particles that can irritate the lungs.
 Whether its dust, pet dander, germs or odors, my air purifier helps reduce the allergens floating around my room.